MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ---
-title: Query command results with Azure CLI
+title: Query command results with Azure CLI | Microsoft Docs
 description: Learn how to perform JMESPath queries on the output of Azure CLI  commands.
 author: dbradish-microsoft
 ms.author: dbradish